Specification

 The vision and scope document also establishes priorities.
 Categorize the five dimensions (features, quality, schedule, cost, and staff) as either constraint, driver, or degree of freedom.
 Not all dimensions can be constraints or drivers; degrees of freedom allow responding to changes in requirements or project realities.
 For instance, many Agile methods treat schedule & quality as constraints, features & cost as drivers, and scope as a degree of freedom.

-Collect functional and non-functional requirements in a Software Requirements Specification (SRS).
+Collect functional and quality attribute requirements in a Software Requirements Specification (SRS).
 This practice enables downstream activities, like validation and change management.
 The SRS has different names in different contexts, like business requirements document, or functional specification.

 The SRS refers to the Vision & Scope document.
 It also describes the user classes and any design and construction constraints, like which programming language to use or which standards to follow.
 Documenting assumptions may prevent serious issues.
 An assumption is a statement that the team believes to be true in the absence of proof.